The Central Arkansas Psychology Internship Consortium provides high quality pre-doctoral internship training in professional psychology.

 The training program is designed to provide an integrated, yet individually tailored series of pre-doctoral training experiences in professional psychology.
 The program is a 2000-hour internship that must be completed in no less than 12 months (full-time) and no more than 24 months (part-time).
-The program is offered at two agencies:
+The program is offered at three agencies:

 - University of Central Arkansas Counseling Center (UCACC)

 The Consortium accepts applicants from clinical specialties in psychology (e.g., counseling, school, or clinical programs).
 The training program is designed to be in full compliance with the rules and regulations of the Arkansas Psychology Board.
-This is the first year of the program and it is not yet accredited by APA or APPIC.
+This is the second year of the program and it is not yet accredited by APA or APPIC.
 The Consortium is committed to obtaining accreditation at the earliest opportunity.

 - Two thousand (2000) hour pre-doctoral internship (12 month full-time).